Gravity from Newton to Einstein

 If one considers what is known about falling objects, the above claims and those of expanding matrix theory make more sense.
 In the absence of air resistance and friction, the fact that all masses fall at the same rate tells us amazing things about gravity (see: The world’s biggest vacuum chamber).
 Here it is demonstrated that a feather and an anvil fall at the same rate in the absence of air resistance.

 One wonders why at various stages of Einstein’s discoveries and conclusions that he didn’t arrive at an expanding matrix theory himself.
-The fact is, he seemed to philosophically or instinctively resist anything that would destabilize physical reality.
-Proof of this was the “cosmological constant term” he inserted into his equations to stabilize the universe, until Edwin Hubble proved that this added an error to his original theory.
+The fact is, he seemed to philosophically or instinctively resist anything that would destabilize physical reality and alter our concept of an immobile frame of reference.
+Proof of this was the “cosmological constant term” he inserted into his equations to stabilize the universe, until Edwin Hubble showed that this added an error to his original theory.